-The Whirlpool brand, a leader in laundry appliance sales in the United States, includes a popular line of washers and dryers named Cabrio.
+The Whirlpool brand, a leader in laundry appliance sales in the United States, includes several popular lines of washers and dryers like Duet and Cabrio.
 As with any laundry appliance that is used almost daily, there can be problems and a need for repairs.

 When your Cabrio dryer stops working, Whirlpool offers troubleshooting tips online along with other product information.
 Or, you can call a technician or try your hand at repairing it yourself.
 Clothes dryers are simple machines and most problems are easy to diagnose and can be repaired with just a few tools and some easy instructions.

 Remove Stains from Cabrio Dryer Drum

 Problem: Stains on the dryer drum can come from clothes that have bled dye or something left in a pocket like a crayon that melts or a pen that leaks ink.
 These spots are not only unsightly, but they can also leave stains on fabrics so it's important to get rid of them as soon as possible.

 - Always start with a completely empty and cold dryer.
 Removing warm wax or ink will only cause it to smear larger.
 A cold dryer will also help any cleaning fumes from being too intense.

 - A bit of elbow grease and a Mr. Clean Magic Eraser will usually take care of removing the melted wax.
 Dampen the eraser and use it to clean each area of the drum.
 You'll need to rinse it out frequently in clear water and just keep moving around the drum.
 When all the stains are gone, wipe down the interior with a soft white cloth dipped in clear water.